 It needn’t be this way.
 It all starts with leading a responsible life.
 A life where you understand that in order to love someone, you must fill yourself with love first.
 To care for someone requires that you care about yourself first.
 An understanding that there’s only so much you can do for the other person.
 That, one day they ought to take responsibility for their behavior.

-If you keep on acting strong when you are actually tired within, one day you’ll fall apart.
+If you keep on acting strong when you are actually tired from within, one day you’ll fall apart.
 Beyond repair.
 Happiness may be an individual journey but it’s a mutual feeling.
-If you are consistently going to be the rescuer, your partner will mostly play a victim.
+If you are consistently going to be the rescuer, your partner will mostly play the victim.
 And, if you see yourself as a victim, you’ll attract a persecutor.
 Either way, it’s detrimental to your self-esteem and well-being.

 A 25-year old son, intending to marry his girlfriend, asked his father, “Dad, how much does a wedding cost?”

 “No idea, son,” the father replied.
 “I’m still paying for it.”

 A relationship will be a constant burden and never a reward unless it offers mutual fulfillment, personal space and room for exploration and expression.
 Yes, you should care and you should love, but it must start with yourself.
 Most of life’s problems disappear if you take care of yourself and treat yourself with love.
 If you extend yourself the same courtesy as you do to your loved ones (or even strangers), your life will take on a whole new dimension.